igorski/bitmappery/README.md

 #### Benchmarks

-On a particular configuration, running all filters on a particular source takes:
+On a particular (low powered) configuration, running all filters on a particular source takes:

 * 7 seconds in JavaScript
 * 486 ms in JavaScript inside a WebWorker
 * 621 ms in WebAssembly inside a WebWorker

+WebAssembly likely takes a performance hit from transforming the ImageData buffer to float32 prior to allocating the memory in the WASM instance.
+This can benefit from further benchmarking and tweaking.

 # TODO / Roadmap